jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 We’ve put off localizing the form labels until now.
 To fix this, first create a messages bundle, then register it with a Spring bean.
 Here are the steps:

-1. Create a new folder called "messages" in $TUTORIAL_HOME/content-tutorial-share/src/main/amp/config/alfresco/module/content-tutorial-share.
+1. Create a new folder called "messages" in $TUTORIAL_HOME/content-tutorial-share/src/main/resources/alfresco/web-extension.
+If the folder is already there, delete any files that may already be present.
 2. In the messages folder, create a new file called "scModel.properties" with the following content:

     ```